odessa2/IoTize/README.md

 In the proposed solution, a configuration tool, can be used - in combination with the microcontroller and so called "shields" (periphery) - to bring modular and connected sensors online, without any programming skills.
 The tool generates the necessary code, compiles it, and then flashes the binary to the microcontroller.

+## Note
+This preview Version requires Arduino IDE with esp8266 plugin in path.
+Requiered 3rd Party Libraries are packaged as
+> prev_libs.tar.gz

 ## Backend